 Tea and coffee are safe to drink in moderation.
 However, over time, large amounts can cause staining and damage.
-In addition to caffeine, tea and coffee contain chromogens, deeply pigmented molecules that adhere to dental enamel, and tannins, which boost a chromogen molecule's ability to attach to dental enamel.
+In addition to caffeine, tea, and coffee contain chromogens, which are deeply pigmented molecules that adhere to dental enamel, and tannins, which boost a chromogen molecule's ability to attach to dental enamel.
 Black tea is worse than black coffee, because tea is higher in tannins.

 How can I protect my teeth from damage?

 The enamel on our teeth is hard, but as we all know, it can be chipped and cracked.
 In addition to following the instructions of your hygienist, here are some other ways you can protect your teeth:

 - Avoid chewing ice, cracking nut shells, or opening packages with your teeth.

 - Avoid "hard foods" such as popcorn kernels.